chengxiaocx/chengxiaocx.github.io/index.md

 - **[Febuary.
 2023]** Our abstract about semantic effect on emotional prosody perception is accepted for HSP 36, and I recieve the HSP Student Travel Award.

 ## Grants
-- **2023-2025**, National Science Foundation Doctoral Dissertation Research Improvement Grant (**NSF-DDRI**),BCS-2234914 (Doctoral Dissertation Research: The semantic effect on the processing of emotional prosody in a tone language: A neurolinguistic study,co-PI; PI: Jiang Liu; co-PI: Rutvik Desai), USD 17,780.
+- **2023-2025**, National Science Foundation Doctoral Dissertation Research Improvement Grant (**NSF-DDRI**),BCS-2234914 ("Doctoral Dissertation Research: The semantic effect on the processing of emotional prosody in a tone language: A neurolinguistic study",co-PI; PI: Jiang Liu; co-PI: Rutvik Desai), USD 17,780.
 - 2022-2023, University of South Carolina **SPARC Graduate Research Grant**, # 120700-22-59283 (“Bridging meaning and sound: The effects of emotional prosody on semantic processing in Mandarin Chinese words and sentences”, PI; mentors: Jiang Liu, Rutvik Desai), USD 4,938.
 - 2020-2021, University of South Carolina **Graduate Teaching Resource Development Grant** (for course enrichment of CHIN121: Elementary Mandarin Chinese), USD 400.
 - 2020-2021, University of South Carolina **Graduate Teaching Resource Development Grant** (for course enrichment of CHIN321: Advance Mandarin Chinese), USD 400.